nextcloud/desktop/doc/autoupdate.rst

 =====================

-The Automatic Updater ensures that you always have the latest features and bugfixes for your ownCloud synchronization client.
+The Automatic Updater ensures that you always have the latest features and bug fixes for your ownCloud synchronization client.

 The Automatic Updater updates only on Mac OS X and Windows computers; Linux users only need to use their normal package managers.
 However, on Linux systems